inkeliz-technologies/tango/demos/tilemap/README.md

 ## What are important aspects of the code?
 These lines are key in this demo:

-* 'resource, err := engo.Files.Resource("example.tmx")' to retrieve the resource
+* 'resource, err := tango.Files.Resource("example.tmx")' to retrieve the resource
 * 'tmxResource := resource.(common.TMXResource)'to cast the resource to a tmx resource
 * 'levelData := tmxResource.Level' to retrieve the level from the tmx resource